smarshy/profile-presenter/README.md

 2. You will need a Github access token.
 Get it following [this](https://github.com/blog/1509-personal-api-tokens).
 Please replace your own token in git_api_interactions.py.
 (This is necessary)
 3. cd into the directory, migrate and runserver

+Also, If you are running into insecure platform warnings, see [this](http://stackoverflow.com/questions/29134512/insecureplatformwarning-a-true-sslcontext-object-is-not-available-this-prevent)

 ## What does this do?

 I wrote this over the weekend to have fun with my github data.
 It pulls data from Github API, performs a bit of statistical analysis on it and renders it using Google Charts.